pkmn/ps/view/README.md

 `@pkmn/view` provides a collection of view-related helpers and wrappers which build upon the `@pkmn/client` and extend its functionality in ways which are relevant for building client UIs.

-This package is expected to grown in scope, as several primitives have yet to be completed (eg.
+This package is expected to grow in scope, as several primitives have yet to be completed (eg.
 `AnimatedBattle`).
-Currently, this package offers a [`LogFormatter`](#LogFormatter) for pretty-printing the battle protocol and a [`ChoiceBuilder`](#ChoiceBuilder) helper tp make it easier for humans to construct responses.
+Currently, this package offers a [`LogFormatter`](#LogFormatter) for pretty-printing the battle protocol and a [`ChoiceBuilder`](#ChoiceBuilder) helper to make it easier for humans to construct responses.

 #### `LogFormatter`

-FIXME NOTE ABOUT ORDERING AND TRACKER
+The `LogFormatter` pretty-prints Pokémon Showdown's battle protocol, either as marked up text with `formatText` or as HTML with `formatHTML` (see the [UI integration test](../integration/src/ui/index.ts) for an example of the latter).
+The formatter can format the text from the perspective of either side.

 ```ts
 import {Dex} from '@pkmn/dex';